A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Open Problems

+\textbf{Metric Difference.} For place recognition, one might ask which metric is the best choice to evaluate the place recognition performance.
+We consider this depends on the task in practical situations, as we discussed in Section~\ref{sec:situations}.
+For instance, the LCD provides the edges for the pose graph optimization, and a false positive may ruin the back-end optimization.
+Consequently, a high level of \textit{Precision} might be desired for certain LCD tasks.
+In terms of re-localization, the \textit{Recall} can show how well the system can localize a robot from an initial state.

-From the metrics above, a natural question is raised: which is the primary evaluation metric for global lidar localization?
-Compared to other onboard sensors, LiDAR sensors provide precise and stable range measurements.
-More importantly, in a classical scheme of autonomous mobile robots~\cite{siegwart2011introduction}, an accurate pose state is desired from downstream planning and control modules.
+On the other hand, LiDAR sensors provide precise and stable range measurements compared to other onboard sensors.
+More importantly, in a classical scheme of autonomous navigation~\cite{siegwart2011introduction}, an accurate pose state is desired from downstream planning and control modules.
 Hence, we argue that \textit{place retrieval is not the ultimate goal for the global LiDAR localization problem, and pose estimation metrics are more meaningful.} As presented in the previous review~\cite{toft2020long}, visual localization methods are evaluated and discussed with 6-DoF poses.
-Currently, there is no lidar localization are evaluated in the same pose estimation metric like~\cite{toft2020long}, and it could be a future direction for the study on global LiDAR localization.
-In addition to the pose accuracy, the time cost of global localization is also a critical evaluation for a real-world robot system.
+Currently, there is no lidar localization evaluated in the same pose estimation metric as the one in~\cite{toft2020long}, and it could be a future direction for the study on global LiDAR localization.
+Despite the discussion above, we want to emphasize that the pose estimation should be task-dependent.
+For a planar moving robot, 3-DoF pose estimation could be enough for LCD and re-localization, or it could be an initial guess for 6-DoF estimation if needed.
+We recommend readers evaluate global localization based on practical situations in the real world.

+\textbf{Long-term Evaluation.} Another important and meaningful topic is the evaluation of long-term global localization.
+Studies and findings have been reported in both visual and LiDAR place recognition papers~\cite{alijani2022long,peltomaki2021evaluation}.
+For place-recognition-based approaches, we consider conventional metrics may not be sufficient for performance evaluation as they mainly focus on short-term retrieval performance.
+Pioneering works~\cite{cui2023ccl,knights2022incloud} have proposed solutions for continual learning in LiDAR-based place recognition across diverse seasons and cities.
+They introduce a new ``Forgetting'' score, quantifying the extent to which the model forgets past learnings after being trained on data from new environments.
+However, the "Forgetting" score is derived from precision-recall results provided by place recognition, which may not be suitable for evaluating metric global localization methods.
+Designing novel evaluation metrics for long-term global localization remains an open challenge.

+\textbf{Public Datasets.} Lastly, Table~\ref{tab:datasets} is listed to help researchers grasp representative datasets for global LiDAR localization.
+We summarized and evaluated these datasets from multiple perspectives, such as scenarios, challenges and viewpoint diversity.
+The challenges and relevant conditions in the table will be introduced in the following sections.
+Generally, different datasets cover experimental conditions and challenges, for example, Boreas~\cite{burnett_ijrr23} was collected in multi-session urban environments and it includes both LiDAR and radar as range sensings.
+Thus Boreas is an ideal dataset to evaluate long-term and cross-modality global localization in urban scenes.
+We recommend users select suitable datasets for performance evaluation.